reticent-roklimber/atlas/README.md

 ## Run from a local machine *with* Docker (pull image)

 This is the most reliable method to run the app as a stand-alone container on your local machine, which we pull down from the github container registry.
-In fact, this is how the app is deployed on the production environment.
+This is how the app is deployed on the production environment.
 You will need to have Docker installed.
 If you are unfamiliar with Docker, now is the time to learn.
 The cool thing about this: no faffing about with virtual python environments and installing requirements.txt.
 All that is abstracted away and happens when the Docker image is created.
+However, note that if you plan to modify the code and do a pull-request you will need to be able to build the container image yourself (next section) or at least run the app directly from your local Python webserver (previous step).
+This is more for sight seeing.

 #### 1. Install Docker to your local machine